Kyphosis

 Will I need kyphosis surgery?

-Treatment for kyphosis depends on your age, and the cause and extent of the curvature.
+Treatment for kyphosis depends on your age, the cause and extent of the curvature.
 If your symptoms are severe, and other treatments are inappropriate or ineffective, you may need surgery.